pmem/pmemkv/README.md

 Overview
 --------

-`pmemkv` is a local/embedded key-value store optimized for peristent memory that has an API similar to RocksDB (but is not drop-in compatible with RocksDB). `pmemkv` has a lot in common with [pmse](https://github.com/pmem/pmse) -- both implementations rely on NVML internally, although
+`pmemkv` is a local/embedded key-value datastore optimized for peristent memory whose API is similar to RocksDB
+(but is not drop-in compatible with RocksDB). `pmemkv` has a lot in common with [pmse](https://github.com/pmem/pmse) -- both implementations rely on NVML internally, although